Auslander Regularity of p-adic Distribution Algebras: Dimension and duality

 with some nonconstant polynomial $P_j'\in (\gor L)[X]$.
 Since $\sigma(\lambda_j)\in\grd J_0$ we have a surjection

 Each $(\gor K)[\sigma(b_j)]/(\sigma(\lambda_j))$ is finitely generated as a module over the one-dimensional ring $\gor K$ and hence,~so is $\grd R_0/\grd J_0$.
-According to [B-CA], Prop.
-V.2.1.1 and Cor.
-V.2.1.1 the ring $\grd R_0/\grd J_0$ has then Krull dimension $\leq 1$. \end{pr} \begin{theo} Let $M\in\C_G$.
-If the action of the universal enveloping algebra $U(\lie_L)$ is locally finite, i.e., if $U(\lie_L)x,$ for any $x\in M$, is a finite dimensional $L$-vectorspace then $M$ is zero-dimensional. \end{theo} \begin{pr} Fix an open subgroup $H\subseteq G$ such that $H_0$ is uniform satisfying (L) and let $x\in M$.
-According to [ST5], Prop.
-8.11 it suffices to check that the cyclic module $\Dh x\in\C_H$ is zero-dimensional.
-Let $\x_1,...\x_d$ be a basis of $\lie_L$ realising condition (L) for $H$.
+Then $\grd R_0/\grd J_0$ has Krull dimension $\leq 1$. \end{proof} \begin{theorem} Let $M\in\C_G$.
+If the action of the universal enveloping algebra $U(\lie_L)$ is locally finite, i.e., if $U(\lie_L)x,$ for any $x\in M$, is a finite dimensional $L$-vectorspace then $M$ is zero-dimensional. \end{theorem} \begin{proof} Fix an open subgroup $H\subseteq G$ that is uniform satisfying (L) and let $x\in M$.
+It suffices to check that the cyclic module $\Dh x\in\C_H$ is zero-dimensional.
+Let $\x_1,...,\x_d$ be a basis of $\lie_L$ realising condition (L) for $H$.
 Write $D(H,K)x=D(H,K)/J_1$ with some left ideal $J_1$ of $D(H,K)$ and let $J_0$ be the kernel ideal of $U(\lie_L)\rightarrow U(\lie_L)x$.
 Then $J_0\subseteq J_1$ and the left ideal $J_0$ of $U(\lie_L)$ has, by assumption, finite codimension in $U(\lie_L)$.
-Hence, $J_0$ must contain, for every $j=1,...,d$, an element $\lambda_j:=P_j(\x_j)$ where $P_j\in L[X]$ is a nonzero polynomial with $P_j(0)=0$ (the latter since $U(\lie_L)$ is an integral domain).
-The left ideal $J\subseteq J_1$ generated by these elements $\lambda_j$ in $D(H,K)$ satisfies the assumptions of the preceding proposition.
-Thus $D(H,K)/J$ is zero-dimensional and hence, so is its quotient $D(H,K)/J_1$ according to elementary properties of the codimension. \end{pr} A smooth $G$-representation $V$ is called {\it admissible-smooth} if, for any compact open subgroup $H\subseteq G$, the vector subspace $V^H$ of $H$-invariant vectors in $V$ is finite dimensional.
-An admissible-smooth $G$-representation equipped with the finest locally convex topology is admissible in the sense that its strong dual lies in $\C_G$ (\cite{ST2}, Thm.
-6.6). \begin{cor} If $V$ is an admissible-smooth $G$-representation then the corresponding coadmissible $D(G,K)$-module is zero-dimensional. \end{cor} \begin{pr} By \cite{ST2}, Thm.
-6.6 the derived Lie algebra action on $V$ is trivial.
-The corresponding coadmissible module $M$ is the strong dual $V'_b$ with $D(G,K)$-action induced by the contragredient $G$-action ([loc.cit.]
-Thm.
-6.3).
-Thus $U(\lie_L)x=Lx$ for all $x\in M$ and the preceding theorem applies. \end{pr} \begin{theo} Let $G$ be compact and $M\in\C_G$.
-If the $K$-vectorspace is finite dimensional for all $r\in S(\delta)$ then $M$ is zero-dimensional. \end{theo} \begin{pr} Let $H\subseteq G$ open such that $H_0$ is uniform satisfying (L).
+Hence, there is a left ideal $J\subseteq J_1$ in $D(H,K)$ satisfying the assumptions of the preceding proposition.
+Thus $D(H,K)/J$ is zero-dimensional and hence, so is its quotient $D(H,K)/J_1$. \end{proof} A smooth $G$-representation $V$ is called {\it admissible-smooth} if, for any compact open subgroup $H\subseteq G$, the vector subspace $V^H$ of $H$-invariant vectors in $V$ is finite dimensional.
+An admissible-smooth $G$-representation equipped with the finest locally convex topology is admissible in the sense that its strong dual lies in $\C_G$ (\cite{ST5}, Thm.
+6.6). \begin{corollary} If $V$ is an admissible-smooth $G$-representation then the corresponding coadmissible $D(G,K)$-module is zero-dimensional. \end{corollary} \begin{proof} By smoothness the derived Lie algebra action on $V$ is trivial.
+The corresponding coadmissible module $M$ is the strong dual $V'_b$ with $D(G,K)$-action induced by the contragredient $G$-action.
+Thus $U(\lie_L)x=Lx$ for all $x\in M$ and the preceding theorem applies. \end{proof} \begin{theorem} Let $G$ be compact and $M\in\C_G$.
+If the $K$-vectorspace is finite dimensional for all $r\in S$ then $M$ is zero-dimensional. \end{theorem} \begin{proof} Let $H\subseteq G$ be an open uniform subgroup satisfying (L).
 Letting $x\in M$ it suffices to prove that $D(H,K)x\in\C_H$ is zero-dimensional.
-Write $\Dh x=D(H,K)/J,~J$ some left ideal and fix $r\in S(\delta)$.
-Since $\Dhr$ is flat over $\Dh$ according to \cite{ST2}, Remark 3.2 we have an inclusion of $\Dhr$-modules and hence the left-hand side is finite-dimensional over $K$.
+Write $\Dh x=D(H,K)/J,~J$ some left ideal and fix $r\in S$.
+Since $\Dhr$ is flat over $\Dh$ according to \cite{ST5}, Remark 3.2 we have an inclusion of $\Dhr$-modules and hence the left-hand side is finite-dimensional over $K$.
 If $\lie_L$ denotes the Lie algebra the left ideal $J_0:=(K\otimes_L U(\lie_L))\cap (\Dhr J)$ has therefore finite $K$-codimension in $K\otimes_LU(\lie_L)$.
-As in the proof of the preceding theorem $\Dh/\Dh J_0$ and also $\Dh/J$ are zero-dimensional. \end{pr}
+As in the proof of the preceding theorem $\Dh/\Dh J_0$ and also $\Dh/J$ are zero-dimensional. \end{proof}